Skip to main content

 Eligibility

-Available country: Currently, Usage-based Billing is only available for merchants in the United States.
-Account type – PayPal Business account: To use Usage-based Billing, your account must be approved for Expanded Checkout.
-When you sign up for a PayPal business account with PayPal Expanded Checkout as your product and complete all onboarding steps, PayPal reviews and approves the account creation request.
+Available country: Usage-based Billing is currently available for merchants in the United States.
+Account requirement: To use Usage-based Billing, you need a PayPal business account with approval for Expanded Checkout.
+When you sign up for a PayPal business account with PayPal Expanded Checkout as your product and complete all onboarding steps, PayPal reviews and approves your account.